-- Workforce Development – Through Council programs, you can be involved in developing your work force of the future, attracting young people to construction careers and supporting industry efforts to recruit, train, and retain construction professionals and craft workers.
+- Workforce Development – Through Council programs, you can be involved in developing your work force of the future, attracting more workforce to construction careers and supporting industry efforts to recruit, train, and retain construction professionals and craft workers.

-- Training and Education – We are unlike any other organization in the programs we present.
+- Training and Education – The quality of our training and education programming is unlike any other organizations.
 Our speakers come from the industry and speak to industry challenges and solutions.
 Our programs provide continuing education credits.
 We also have all stakeholders present and collaborating on improving design and construction in the St. Louis region and Southern IL region.

 SLC3’s attention to governmental issues that impact construction